diegorodriguezmolina/stack-api/README.md

 ## Installation

-To install the project you can use composer
+To install the composer dependencies you can use:

 ```bash
 composer install